 Nepal's identity is not confined to mountains alone.
 It is equally famous for its different festivals too.
 Nepalese celebrate more than 50 festivals around the year.
-National holidays have fixed dates but religious festivals are celebrated according to the Bikram Sambat lunar calendar.
+National holidays have fixed dates but religious festivals are celebrated according to the Bikram Sambat (B.S.) lunar calendar.
+Some of the major festivals celebrated in Nepal.

 Dashain is the longest (15 days) and favorite festival of the Nepalese.
 In preparation for Dashain people clean, decorate and paint their home to welcome godess Durga, so that she may visit and bless the house with good fortune.
 Dashain is celebrated in the lunar month of Kartik, which falls in late September and early October.
 The first 9 days signify a raging battle when the goddess Durga fought a terrible demon; good triumphed over evil on the tenth day when she slew him.
 She must be worshipped with proper rituals in the first 9 days to receive her blessing rather than her wrath.
 From the 8th day goddess Durga is worshiped with thousands of animal sacrifices, drenching the goddess in blood for days.
 From the 10th day, ‘Dashami’, everyone puts on new clothes and goes to visit their family elders, where they receive large red tikas of vermilion paste on their foreheads.
 In the following days of Dasain, families and friends unite, take part in the feasts, impart the blessings and exchange the gifts.